-EDUC 501 - Foundations of American Education 3 cr hrs
+EDUC 501 - Foundations of American Education

 This course investigates the historical, philosophical, psychological, and sociological foundations influencing American education policies and practices.
 Controversial educational issues are explored and personal philosophies of education are formulated.
-Core requirement for M.Ed. students.
+Core requirement for M.Ed. candidates.